 Since 2003, a steadily increasing percentage of ORC Worldwide (a Washington-based safety and health consultancy) member companies have implemented policies or guidance covering cell phone use while driving on company business, according to an ORC Worldwide web posting.
 The post pointed to three surveys conducted by ORC in 2003, 2007 and 2009.

-70 percent of 40 member companies surveyed had a policy or guidance regarding the use of cell phones; by 2009 the percentage had climbed to93 percent.
+In 2003,70 percent of 40 member companies surveyed had a policy or guidance regarding the use of cell phones; by 2009 the percentage had climbed to93 percent.

 Along with this increased attention to cell phone use, a growing number of ORC member companies have implemented a complete ban on the use of cell phones while driving on company business.
 In 2003 only 27 percent of the companies surveyed prohibited cell phone use, butlast year 43 percent of ORC members surveyed reported they had instituted a complete ban on the use of cell phones.